ondemandenv/.github/profile/README.md

 ### Concrete branch/tag as environment dependency DAG:

+This is a running POC web app to visualize how each environments are created and how they contract each other by producing/consuming each other( red stars )
 [Odmd Viz GUI of contracts](http://vizuistack-bucket43879c71-hlpginonw2aa.s3-website-us-west-1.amazonaws.com/index.html)

 When selecting node, we can see the stack id and the stack parameter and outputs